ninsbl/grass/md/r.mapcalc.md

 grey scale equivalents or to extract the red, green, or blue components of a raster map layer into separate raster map layers.

 ```

 result = #map

 ```

 converts each category value in *map* to a value in the range 0-255 which represents the grey scale level implied by the color for the category.
 If the map has a grey scale color table, then the grey level is what
 # map evaluates to.
-Otherwise, it is computed as
+Otherwise, it is computed as:

 ```

  0.10 * red + 0.81 * green + 0.01 * blue

 ```

 Alternatively, you can use:

 ```

 result = y#map

 ```

 to use the NTSC weightings:

 ```

  0.30 * red + 0.59 * green + 0.11 * blue

 ```

 Or, you can use:

 ```

 result = i#map

 ```

 to use equal weightings:

 ```

  0.33 * red + 0.33 * green + 0.33 * blue

 ```

 The # operator has three other forms: r#map, g#map, b#map.
 These extract the red, green, or blue components in the named raster map,